rahulvenugopal/Phases-fading-away/README.md

 ## To Do
 1. Replicate the phase and amplitude error plots from [Schreglmann, S.R et al 2021](https://www.nature.com/articles/s41467-020-20581-7#citeas)
+- The maximum phase error was for 90 degrees and 270 degress the error was minimal!!!!
+Understand why
 2. Make sure the echt.py implementation is correct by bench-marking against original MATLAB implementation
 - We spotted the `filt_freq` need to be adjusted based on the length of the samples (even or odd) using a `np.ceil` function
 3. Understand what causal filter is doing to the FFT in an intuitive sense